guildai/guild.ai/pages/index.md

     <p>
       ML engineering is the application of automated methods to machine learning.
-In the tradition of release management, continuous integration, and DevOps, it ensure that machine learning efforts are measured, recreatable and
+In the tradition of release management, continuous integration, and DevOps, it ensures that machine learning efforts are measured, recreatable and
       auditable.
 Effective ML engineering supports fast development of performant models while maintaining the highest levels of